Alexanderbtw/compiler/README.md

 [Documentation](docs.md)

+# What we have:
+- ANTLR-4 syntax parse tree -> HIR
+- *HIR may be run on interpreter*
+- HIR -> MIR
+- MIR -> CIL
+- *CIL may be run on CLR*

 # TOOD:
-- Translate AST -> MIR (mini IR)
-- Translate MIR -> CIL and run on CLR
 - Translate MIR -> SSA and run on LLVM
+- Optimizations
 - Write own backend (?)

 ## Goal: